Home - About AR - Learning Material - Clubs - Posters - EVs

 There are three grades of licence, Foundation, Standard, and Advanced.
 Each has access to at least some HF bands, and to increasing numbers of VHF and UHF bands.
 Power levels increase with the licence grade.

-As of early 2024 the exam system is undergoing change for the second time in the decade.
-The big upside is that volunteer invigilators (termed "assessors") will work with the ACMA, with no fee charged.
-A fees will apply for a certificate and for a callsign, but licence fees are being abolished.
+In early 2024 the exam system changed for the second time in the decade.
+The big upside is that volunteer invigilators (termed "assessors") will work with the ACMA (Australian Communications and Media Authority) directly, with no fee charged.
+A fees will apply for a certificate and for a callsign, but licence fees have been abolished.

-The person, once granted a callsign operates under a "Class Licence".
+The person, once granted a callsign, operates under a "Class Licence".
 This was the alternative to ACMA requesting a new lifetime, fee-free licence type for recreational purposes to be legislated (say also covering small boats, where an authority holding contact details is useful in an emergency).
 Whether it meets ITU regulations requiring a licence issued by a government is a bit "yes, no, maybe" to me.
+Apparently it is possible to request a document which they claim satisfies things such as the documentation requirement for operating in CEPT countries, or similar.

 USA

 In the US system the current levels are Technician, General, and Extra, sometimes called Amateur Extra.
 Each paper combines the theory, practice, and regulations relating to operation permitted by the licence.
 As knowledge is cumulative in this system, it is necessary to pass each paper up to the level desired.
-On the upside, the one fee covers one attempt at each paper, (generally) provided the previous paper is passed.
+On the upside, the one fee covers one attempt at each paper.
+Many who are already hold a non-US licence sit all three papers at once.

-It is possible to pass at Technician or General, then come back weeks, months or years later to upgrade.
+For many operators it is possible to pass at Technician or General, obtain that licence, then come back weeks, months, or years later to upgrade.

 There are 14 Volunteer Examiner Coordinators in the US.
-Some appear to have been founded around a few local clubs oin a single city.
-Others are national organisations with be the largest, a department within the ARRL.
+Some appear to have been founded by a club in a single city, or a small group of clubs.
+Others are national organisations with the largest, a department within the ARRL.
 They are listed here: NCVEC

-While no new VECs are being registered by the FCC, a group of VEs have coalessed around the HamStudy and ExamTools sites, offering remote exams, initiated during COVID.
+While no new VECs are being registered by the FCC, a large group of VEs have coalesced around the HamStudy and ExamTools sites, offering remote exams, initiated during COVID.
+This includes several Australian friends.

 US Volunteer Examiners in Australia